ruisaraiva19/favycon/README.md

 # Favycon

-> A Favicon generator tool
+> A favicon generator tool

 A small online tool to help you generate your favicon in all the sizes and formats you need.